Human rights in the Soviet Union: Perestroika and human rights

 The period from April 1985 to December 1991 witnessed dramatic change in the USSR.

 In February 1987 KGB Chairman Victor Chebrikov reported to Soviet General Secretary Mikhail Gorbachev that 288 people were serving sentences for offenses committed under Articles 70, 190-1 and 142 of the RSFSR Criminal Code; a third of those convicted were being held in psychiatric hospitals.
 Most were released during the course of the year, spurred on by the death in prison of veteran dissident Anatoly Marchenko in December 1986.
 Soon ethnic minorities, confessional groups and entire nations were asserting their rights, respectively, to cultural autonomy, freedom of religion and, led by the Baltic states, to national independence.

 Just as glasnost did not represent "freedom of speech", so attempts by activists to hold their own events and create independent associations and political movements met with disapproval and obstruction from Gorbachev and his Politburo.
-Early in December 1987 Shevardnadze, Yakovlev and Chebrikov reported on a proposed human rights seminar to be held in Moscow on 10-14 December 1987 with guests from abroad, and suggested ways of undermining, restricting and containing the event organised by former Soviet dissidents.
+Early in December 1987 Shevardnadze, Yakovlev and Chebrikov reported on a proposed human rights seminar to be held in Moscow on 10–14 December 1987 with guests from abroad, and suggested ways of undermining, restricting and containing the event organised by former Soviet dissidents.
 The reaction to a similar proposal seven months later was much the same.
 As they conceded more and more of the rights over which the Communists had established their monopoly in the 1920s, events and organisations not initiated or overseen by the regime were frowned on and discouraged by the supposedly liberal authorities of the brief and ambivalent period of perestroika and official glasnost.

 In the remaining two and a half years the rate of change accelerated.

-The quasi-democratic Congress of People's Deputies held its second autumnal session in 1989 during a nationwide miners' strike.
+The Congress of People's Deputies held its second autumnal session in 1989 during a nationwide miners' strike.
 One consequence was the abolition in March 1990 of Article 6 of the Soviet Constitution (1977), which had explicitly established the primacy of the Communist Party within the Soviet State, a hitherto unspoken but all-pervasive dominance of the system.

-The authorities formed units of riot police OMON to cope with the unprecedented and mounting incidence of protests and rallies across the USSR.
-In Moscow these culminated in a vast demonstration in January 1991, denouncing the actions of Gorbachev and his administration in Lithuania.
+The authorities formed units of riot police OMON to deal with the mounting protests and rallies across the USSR.
+In Moscow, these culminated in a vast demonstration in January 1991, denouncing the actions of Gorbachev and his administration.
+The demonstrations in Lithuania, Tbilisi, Baku and Tajikistan have been suppressed resulting in deaths of many protesters.